aakarsh2126/Exploratory-Data-Analysis-and-Machine-Learning-on-Titanic-Disaster-Dataset/README.md

 # Exploratory-Data-Analysis-and-Machine-Learning-on-Titanic-Disaster-Dataset
 Analyzing the titanic data set and creating machine learning models is the first step towards data science.
 This project is the first competition of Kaggle.
-I have impelemented many models and also tried to use one of the Ensembling methods for better accuracy.
+I have implemented many models and also tried to use one of the Ensembling methods for better accuracy.
 ##  Models Used
 ### Logistic Regression
 ### K - Nearest Neighbours